prettier/prettier-eslint/README.md

 ## Troubleshooting

+### debugging issues

+There is a lot of logging available with `prettier-eslint`.
+When debugging, you can use one of the [`logLevel`](#loglevel-enum-trace-debug-info-warn-error-silent)s to get a better idea of what's going on.
+If you're using `prettier-eslint-cli` then you can use the `--log-level trace`, if you're using [the Atom plugin][atom-plugin], then you can [open the developer tools][atom-dev-tools] and enter: `process.env.LOG_LEVEL = 'trace'` in the console, then run the format.
+You'll see a bunch of logs that should help you determine whether the problem is `prettier`, `eslint --fix`, how `prettier-eslint` infers your `prettier` options, or any number of other things.
+You will be asked to do this before filing issues, so please do :smile:

-#### eslint-disable-line
+### eslint-disable-line

 While using `// eslint-disable-line`, sometimes you may get linting errors after the code has been processed by this module.
-That is because
+That is because `prettier` changes this:

 ```js
 if (x) { // eslint-disable-line
 }
 ```

-changes to
+to this:

 ```js
 if (x) {
   // eslint-disable-line
 }
 ```

+And the `eslint --fix` wont change it back.
 You can notice that `// eslint-disable-line` has moved to a new line.
-This can be fixed by using `//eslint-disable-next-line` instead of `// eslint-disable-line`
+To work around this issue, you can use `//eslint-disable-next-line` instead of `// eslint-disable-line` like this:

 ```js
 // eslint-disable-next-line
 if (x) {